Ways to Volunteer with the National Kidney Foundation of Michigan

 Throughout the year we are in need of volunteers to help with some of our daily business efforts such as: answer the phones, stuff envelopes, organize office literature, perform data entry.

-Assisting the development department in fundraising and supporting various events such as the Kidney Ball, Kidney Walks, golf outings, wine tasting and more.
+Assisting the development department in fundraising and supporting various events such as the Kidney Ball, Kidney Walks, Kidney Runs, golf outings, wine tasting and more.
 This is a great way to interact with donors, businesses and community leaders all while having fun.

 Peer Mentors are Chronic Kidney Disease patients or have a lot of knowledge and/or experience with CKD.
 The Peer Mentor program is designed to support fellow patients by listening, problem solving, empowering and being a source of information about CKD.